RaneemAbdulazez/reading-notes/README.md

   ---

- here is three things I do to remind me of `growth mindset`:
+ here is three things I do to remind me of `growth mindset `:

-     -hangout with success people  : they absoulty have growth mindset and that's why they became success .
+- hangout with success people  : they absoulty have growth mindset and that's why they became success .

-     -Reminding myself always : it's normal to have obstcales , it's normal not to know everything , experience is built not over time but over the numbers of tryies you did .
+- Reminding myself always : it's normal to have obstcales , it's normal not to know everything , experience is built not over time but over the numbers of tryies you did .

-     -Feel enthusiastic about challenges
+- Feel enthusiastic about challenges